demichelislab/NEMOcode/README.md

 ![NEMO](./img/schematic.png) *Schematic of NEMO panel design, validation, and application*

-**Important note**: this is the internal and fully functional version of the repository.
-It includes the panel design, which is currently undisclosed.

-### Please do not share this repository outside the group without approval.

 ## Description

 This repository contains the required code to perform circulating Tumor